 To reduce the risk of infectious diseases, such as COVID-19, campers who have symptoms of respiratory or gastrointestinal infections, such as cough, fever, sore throat, vomiting, or diarrhea, should stay home.

-Note: Additional screening processes may be in place for summer camp.
-These will be communicated to parents well in advance of summer, according to Health Department guidelines at that time.
+Note: Additional screening processes may be in place for camp.
+These will be communicated to parents well in advance of camp, according to Health Department guidelines at that time.